Chris Masingill

-Chris Masingill is an American official who served as the 2nd Federal Co-Chair of the Delta Regional Authority.
+Chris Masingill is an American official who served as the second Federal Co-Chair of the Delta Regional Authority.

 Early life and career

 Chris Masingill was born 1973 in Texas.
 His family later moved to Morrilton, Arkansas.
 He returned to Texas to attend Texas Wesleyan University where he became involved in politics.
 In 1998, he worked for the campaign of Blanche Lincoln, joining her staff after she won the election.
 Shortly after, he worked on the campaign of Mike Ross.
 Afterwards, he served as Ross's district director for four years.
 In 2006, served as the campaign manager for Mike Beebe's successful gubernatorial campaign.
 He then worked for the Beebe administration, which included implementation of the American Recovery and Reinvestment Act of 2009.

 In 2008, Masingill attended the Democratic National Convention as a delegate for the presidential campaign of Hillary Clinton.

 Delta Regional Authority

-In 2010, Barack Obama appointed Masingill to be the 2nd Federal Co-Chairman of the Delta Regional Authority.
+In 2010, Barack Obama appointed Masingill to be the Federal Co-Chair of the Delta Regional Authority.
 Masingill came out against a Trump Administration budget proposal which would abolish the DRA.
 In July 2017, President Donald Trump fired Masingill from his role.
 On September 12, 2017, Trump nominated Christopher Caldwell, a staffer to Senator John Boozman.
 Caldwell was later confirmed by the United States Senate and took office January 12, 2018.